Latino group, Lyft offer voters rides to polling place moved outside Dodge City

-Voting in Dodge City, Kansas is turning into a showdown as the advocacy group Voto Latino is trying to provide Lyft rides to residents with no transportation to the city's only polling site, which was moved out of town by election officials.
+Voting in Dodge City, Kansas, is turning into a showdown as the advocacy group Voto Latino is trying to provide Lyft rides to residents who have no transportation available to the city's only polling site, which was moved out of town by election officials.

 Two weeks before the midterm elections, officials moved the Dodge City polling site outside the city limits and more than a mile from the nearest bus stop.